 With regular maintenance, wood can last hundreds of years without decay or wear.
 However, without the proper care, hardwood flooring will show signs of age much sooner.
 Stains, fading, warping, and scratches can all damage the appearance and integrity of hardwood.

 Protect your investment and the beauty of your home.
 If you're lucky enough to have hardwood floors, be sure to use the following five steps to protect them from everyday wear and tear.
+And if you have carpet in your home trust our recommended carpet cleaning company.

 1. Practice Proper Rug Placement